Clink! Clink! Clink! Clink! Clink!

 She is the greatest miracle to happen in our lives!

 And isn’t that true of all moms?
 Thank God for mothers.
-Living or dead, they will never stop caring for us.
+Living or “gone to the angels”, they will never stop caring for us.
 They will always have our back.
 They will always help us stay resilient.

 We can’t get through this life on our own.
 We need someone in our corner.
 Let’s hear it for all the mothers out there who make this world a better place.
 Today.
 And always.